groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-splitting/split-text-file-line-intervals-groupdocs-merger-java/_index.md

 ---
-title: "How to Split a Text File by Line Intervals Using GroupDocs.Merger for Java | Document Splitting Guide"
+title: "How to Split File by Lines with GroupDocs.Merger for Java"
-description: "Learn how to split text files into manageable sections using line intervals with GroupDocs.Merger for Java.
-A comprehensive guide for efficient document handling."
+description: "Learn how to split a text file by lines using GroupDocs.Merger for Java.
+A step‑by‑step guide for efficient document splitting in Java projects."
-date: "2025-05-10"
+date: "2026-02-06"
 weight: 1
 url: "/java/document-splitting/split-text-file-line-intervals-groupdocs-merger-java/"
 keywords: